bhas/HYF-exercises/javascript1/week4/lesson.md

 ## Hard & Soft Skills
 When you start applying for jobs, you will notice a significant focus on hard skills.
 However, this does not diminish the importance of soft skills.
 In Denmark, there is generally a greater emphasis on soft skills compared to many other countries.

+Arguably he most important soft skills for you now are:
+* Problem-Solving
+* Communication & Collaboration
+* Continuous Learning & Adaptability

-Also, as you become more senior there will be a higher demand for soft skills.
+Also, as you become more senior in your career, there will be a higher demand for soft skills such as communication, teamwork, leadership, and problem-solving.
+These skills are essential for effectively collaborating with colleagues, managing projects, and will be essential for your career growth.

 #### Why Does Denmark Value Soft Skills Highly?
 * Danish companies often have a flat structure, where developers are expected to take responsibility, communicate openly, and work closely with colleagues and managers.